jguamie/algorithms/README.md

 # Preparing for the Google Coding Interview
 Once it has been decided we are bringing you in for interviews, your interview performance is much more critical than your educational/work background.
-We hire engineers with no college degree and only a couple years of experience at ***a higher level*** than engineers with many years of experience and a master's degree in Computer Science all the time.
+Based on interviews, we regularly hire engineers with no college degree and only a couple years of experience at ***a higher level*** than engineers with many years of experience and a master's degree in Computer Science.
 ## Important Note for Industry Hires
 Your projects and work experience develop your skills in a given programming language and object-oriented design.
 Although these fundamentals will help you in a coding interview, it will not be enough to become proficient in data structures and algorithms.
 Coding interviews are a learned skill.
 It requires a lot of practice and studying outside of your job responsibilities.
 ## Prerequisites